 - a.
-Work Day The normal work day within a consecutive twenty-four (24) hour period shall be defined as: - i. twelve (12) consecutive hours of work inclusive of a meal period as further defined; or - ii.
-8 consecutive hours of work exclusive of a meal period; or - any alternate workweek schedules as approved by the appointing authority. - b.
-Payroll Workweek The payroll workweek commences on Friday of each week at 12:01 a.m. and ends on the following Thursday at midnight.

-- c.
-Workweek The normal workweek shall consist of either: - i. three (3) scheduled workdays and one (1) additional eight-hour workday every other week; or - ii.
-Five (5) scheduled work days and two (2) scheduled days off in any seven day period.
-However, the two days off shall not necessarily be consecutive days off in each work week; or - iii.
+Work Day The normal work day within a consecutive twenty-four (24) hour period shall be defined as eight (8) consecutive hours of work exclusive of a meal period, and any alternate workweek schedules approved by the appointing authority. - b.
+Payroll Workweek The payroll workweek commences on Friday of each week at 12:01 a.m. and ends on the following Thursday at midnight. - c.
+Workweek The individual's workweek commences on Friday of each week at 12:01 a.m. and ends on the following Thursday at midnight.
+The normal workweek shall consist of five (5) scheduled workdays and two (2) scheduled days off in any seven (7) day period.
+However, the two (2) days off shall not necessarily be consecutive days off in each workweek.
 Alternate workweek schedules will be established and approved by the appointing authority. - d.
-Workweek Shift A scheduled workweek shift for an employee will be based upon the Workweek as set forth in "c." above, however, the scheduled shift may vary in days and hours.
+Workweek Shift A scheduled workweek shift for an employee will be based upon the Workweek as set forth in "c." above; however, the scheduled shift may vary in days and hours.
 An employee's scheduled workweek shift may begin on any day of the payroll workweek.
-This does not preclude use of split workweek shifts such as a combination of days and nights. - e.
-Pay Period A pay period is defined as 80 hours. - f.
-By July 2023, the District will align hours of work with work schedule for Dispatchers.
+This does not preclude use of split workweek shifts such as a combination of days and nights.